-Photo ©UN Women/Deepak Malik However, there was ambiguity over the FPIs as distinct programming instruments in the Strategic Plan 2018-2021.
+13. However, there was ambiguity over the FPIs as distinct programming instruments in the Strategic Plan 2018-2021.
 Since 2018, the FPI concept has been somewhat quiescent, with several FPIs lacking dedicated programmatic infrastructure to implement their transformative goals.
 This was partly due to waning support, as well as a degree of disillusionment resulting from the failure to secure pooled funding and significant resources for most FPIs, which belied the initial attractiveness of the FPI approach.
 There was also considerable variance in the success of the 12 FPIs, partly reflecting the inconsistent approaches deployed for their operationalization.
-Some stakeholders consulted as part of this evaluation also argued that 12 different FPIs was too large a number for a small organization such as UN Women, paired with the expectation of pooled funding for each of them.
-Several FPIs could not perfom to their full potential Elements that were weak and constrained several FPIs from performing to their potential included: quality assurance mechanisms; resource mobilization, financial tracking and reporting, corporate performance monitoring against FPI differentiator metrics, and initiatives around structured partnerships.
+Some stakeholders consulted as part of this evaluation also argued that 12 different FPIs was too large a number for a small organization such as UN-Women, paired with the expectation of pooled funding for each of them.

+Conclusion 4: Elements that were weak and constrained several FPIs from performing to their potential included: quality assurance mechanisms; resource mobilization; financial tracking and reporting; corporate performance monitoring against FPI differentiator metrics; and initiatives around structured partnerships.

-Photo ©UN Women Africa Since 2016, multi-year funding and larger-value donor agreements for UN Women have generally increased.
+- 14. Since 2016, multi-year funding and larger-value donor agreements for UN-Women have generally increased.
 Although not entirely attributable to the FPIs, this trend correlates to the narratives and campaigns for multi-year and larger funding commitments espoused and promoted by FPIs and Strategic Notes.
-However, no FPIs were able to mobilize pooled funding, and most were unsuccessful in mobilizing substantial resources.
+However, no FPIs were able to mobilize pooled funding, and most were unsuccessful in mobilizing substantial resources. - 15.
 Factors affecting corporate resource mobilization for FPIs included: inadequate investment in formulation phases to pre-test the acceptability of FPI resource mobilization modalities and funding instruments; a lack of adequate donor understanding of the FPI architecture and additionality over pre-existing donor modalities, including already existing pooled trust funds; and the overwhelming prospect of donor engagement on 12 additional instruments, which represented new transaction costs for donors.

-Photo ©UN Women/Ryan Brown UN Women's comparative advantage as a partner UN Women has developed a cogent approach of collaborative and comparative advantage in delivering its mandate over the years.
-However, several factors shape the organization's strategic position for United Nations system coordination, such as the extent to which the United Nations and other partners recognize its added value as well as the demand for its thematic United Nations coordination efforts.
-Although the extent and depth of partnerships with different stakeholders varied across the FPIs, the evidence broadly shows that individual FPIs established strategic partnerships at the country level.
+Conclusion 5: UN-Women has developed a cogent approach of collaborative and comparative advantage in delivering its mandate over the years.
+However, several factors shape the organization's strategic position for United Nations system coordination, such as the extent to which the United Nations and other partners recognize its added value as well as demand for its thematic United Nations coordination efforts.

+16. Although the extent and depth of partnerships with different stakeholders varied across the FPIs, the evidence broadly shows that individual FPIs established strategic partnerships at the country level.
 Nonetheless, United Nations system coordination on GEWE faced specific challenges that were rooted outside FPI engagements, and there was no clear strategy to support the FPIs' development into the partnership or coordination vehicles they were primarily set up to become.
 Evidence of inter-agency coordination in relation to the FPIs was mostly anecdotal.

-Inhibiting factors for United Nations coordination included: overlapping mandates and programming around GEWE, FPIs being considered as UN Women signature offerings rather than as multi-agency partnership vehicles, some organizations perceiving the FPIs as forays into their established areas of work, and issues of acceptability over the system-wide coordination of GEWE (especially at the country level) being bestowed on UN Women.
-Inhibiting factors for partnership included: the inability to secure buy-in for the FPIs from the beginning and to build structured partnerships based on theories of change, and the FPIs being considered and implemented as 'UN Women' initiatives rather than as partnership vehicles.
+- 17. Inhibiting factors for United Nations coordination included: overlapping mandates and programming around GEWE; FPIs being considered as UN-Women signature offerings rather than as multi-agency partnership vehicles; some organizations perceiving the FPIs as forays into their established areas of work; and issues of acceptability over the system-wide coordination of GEWE (especially at the country level) being bestowed on UN-Women. - 18.
+Inhibiting factors for partnership included: the inability to secure buy-in for the FPIs from the beginning and to build structured partnerships based on theories of change; the FPIs being considered and implemented as 'UN-Women' initiatives rather than as partnership vehicles.